Jolt Cola: Worldwide

+Jolt Cola was available in Pakistan in the late 90s where it introduced several new flavors.
+However they were not very successful and ceased selling shortly.

-Jolt Cola was also available in Japan in the late 1980s and early 1990s, through the local distributorship of UCC Ueshima Coffee Co.
+Jolt Cola was available in Japan in the late 1980s and early 1990s, through the local distributorship of UCC Ueshima Coffee Co..

 In the Philippines, Cosmos Bottling Corporation, makers of Sarsi and Pop Cola, entered into a licensing agreement in 1995 to manufacture and distribute Jolt Cola.
 The license was terminated in 2001 after Cosmos was acquired by Coca-Cola Bottlers Philippines, Inc.

 Jolt was redistributed after the formula was modified by RC Cola distributor Eduardo Sanchez and Victoria Lambert.

 Legacy and influence

-The Jolt Awards are annual awards given since 1991 by Dr. Dobb's Journal.
-The awards logo is modeled on the old Jolt Cola logo, and the awards ceremony has served Jolt Cola at the event.
+The Jolt Awards were presented annually from 1991 by Dr. Dobb's Journal until it ceased publication in 2009.
+The awards logo was modeled on the old Jolt Cola logo and Jolt Cola was served at the presentation ceremonies.

+Dennis Nedry from the 1993 film Jurassic Park drinks Jolt Cola and has a few cans on his workspace.

-Jolt Cola is also featured in the 1995 motion picture Hackers directed by Iain Softley.
-Two hosts of a pirate television broadcast claim to be sponsored by the beverage and advertise Jolt Cola as "the soft drink of the elite hacker."
+Jolt Cola is featured in the 1995 motion picture Hackers.
+Two hosts of a pirate television broadcast claim to be sponsored by the beverage and advertise Jolt Cola as "the soft drink of the elite hacker".

+Jolt makes a brief appearance in a season eight episode of Mystery Science Theater 3000, during which Mike, Tom Servo, and Crow riff upon the 1975 film The Giant Spider Invasion.

+Jolt makes a brief appearance in season 3, episode 5 "Chapter Five: The Flayed" of Stranger Things.
+Jim Hopper, the Chief of police for the town of Hawkins, Indiana, rushes into a 7-11 convenience store with Joyce Byers, and a Russian scientist, and 2 of them, Jim and Joyce, rush to the cooler, grab two 12oz cans of Jolt, and chug as fast as they can due to being extremely parched from walking a long distance without any food or drink.

+Jolt is the subject of the Warlock Pinchers song "Jolt Is" from their 1988 album Pinch a Loaf.
+It begins with a brief interview of teen pop star Tiffany, where she claims that she's tried Fruit Stripe Gum, but admits she never tried Jolt when asked.

+Tracey Jordan demands a Jolt Cola in the 2010 episode of 30 Rock, "Reaganing", despite acknowledging that "It does not exist anymore!"